lgaida/mediumish-gohugo-theme/README.md

   picture = "/images/author.jpg"
   title = "John Doe"
   subtitle = "I'm a unique placeholder.
-Working here and there!" mdtext = '''Seeking ~~knowledge and~~ money.
-Currently trying to get this blog running, still don't know what the blog will be about!''' alertbar = true
+Working here and there!" mdtext = '''Currently trying to get this blog running, still don't know what the blog will be about!\
+**This textblock is a demonstration of the mdtext-param.**\
+### This is a markdown heading'''
+  alertbar = true
 ```
 You can currently provide your username from `github`, `linkedin`, `xing`.
 They will be displayed as icons on the landingpage.